 Yes!
-All of the papers that I use in my journals and photo albums are archival because they are acid-free.
-They are acid-free because they contain no wood pulp.
+All of the papers that I use in my journals and photo albums are archival!
 Many commercial papers are made out of ground up trees and therefore contain unstable molecules.
 These molecules rupture over time and leak acids, which can erode inks and cause the paper to tarnish or yellow.
 Since I want my books to be long-lasting heirlooms (and because I love trees) I use archival papers that contain no wood pulp.

 Do I need a special pen to write on handmade papers?
 Do the handmade papers you use in your books bleed?

-You can use any kind of pen or ink you like to write on my papers.
+You can use any kind of pen or ink you like to write on my papers without fear that they will bleed.
 I only use papers that I have tested to be bleed-free.
-Even a fountain pen, calligraphy pen, or quill pen will write with a nice, crisp line on my papers.
-You may use any kind of ballpoint or felt-tip pen in my books as well.
+If you use a fountain pen, calligraphy pen, quill, or micro-tip pen I recommend the bamboo paper since its surface is smoother and more consistent than the handmade papers.
+The smoother surface will be friendlier to your nib.
 Of course, I suggest using a waterproof, fade-proof ink for the maximum preservation of your work.
-I highly recommend the Uni-Ball Vision Fine Tip or the Uni-Ball Vision Elite (the choice for those flying in planes…these won’t explode and leak all over you in flight!!) pens available in any office supply store.
-Everybody has their favorite pen and my books are made to handle them all!
+I highly recommend the Uni-Ball Vision Elite (the choice for those flying in planes…these won’t explode and leak all over you in flight!!) and Pilot G-2 pens are my new favorites... available in any office supply store.

 Where do you get your leather?

-Leather is sort of a touchy subject for a lot of people, and I understand that…so I have chosen to use only surplus leathers.
+Leather is sort of a touchy subject for a lot of people, and I understand that…so I really spend a lot of time searching for surplus leathers.
 I select oil-tanned hides of the highest quality from a variety of sources that discard any hide that is “imperfect” due to scars, scratches, brands, stretch-marks…anything that they would have to work their big machinery around.
 Typically, the hides come from boot makers, handbag manufacturers, belt makers, etc. I take these hides and do my best to incorporate those “range marks” …and most of my customers appreciate the uniqueness that this lends to each book.
 Of course, there are only a few pieces out of each hide that have these markings, and some books will end up pretty pristine.
 I tend to gravitate toward the ones with imperfections, they have character…doesn’t that make things a lot more interesting!?